Ian Happ Player Props: Cubs vs. Mets

-On Tuesday, Ian Happ (.341 on-base percentage in past 10 games, 66 points below season-long percentage) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:40 PM ET.
+Ian Happ -- .222 average over his past 10 games -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the mound, on May 24 at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Phillies.
+He had a hitless performance in his last game (0-for-3) against the Mets.

 Ian Happ Game Info & Props vs. the Mets